A Song For Us

 A ceaseless flow of translucent shapes, a miasma of unholy ghosts,

-Spirits evanescing, perhaps, or just dreams of something not remembered vanishing from view,
+Or just dreams of something not remembered vanishing from view;

-A memory re-assembled, all that remains of a day we never knew.
+A memory re-assembled - fragments are all that remain of a day we may have known.

 We walk on, hand-in-hand while the river sings for us.